Suzie1/ComfyUI_Comfyroll_CustomNodes/README.md

 The CR Multi-ControlNet Stack cannot be plugged directly into the Efficient Loader node in the Efficiency nodes by LucianoCirino.
 This is because it uses a different data type.
 Compatability may be added in the future.
 CR Apply Multi-ControlNet Stack should be used to apply the stack in a normal workflow.

-CR Apply Multi-ControlNet Stack can accept inputs from the Control Net Stacker node in the Efficiency nodes.
+CR Apply Multi-ControlNet Stack can accept inputs from the Control Net Stacker node in the Efficiency nodes (see diagram below).

 # SDXL Prompt Mix Presets